Choosing Jane Naana as running mate didn’t help the NDC’s 2020 fortunes – Andy Kankam

 He revealed some party bigwigs have advised the party to be extra careful on who they select as running mate, advising, “The NDC must listen to this and treat it with urgency.”

-Joseph Yamin, a leading member of the NDC took a different position on the matter saying Jane Naana Opoku-Agyemang improved the fortunes of the party in election 2020.
+Joseph Yamin, a leading member of the NDC took a different positon on the matter saying Jane Naana Opoku-Agyemang improved the fortunes of the party in election 2020.

 The flagbearer of the National Democratic Congress (NDC), former President John Dramani Mahama, selected Professor Jane Naana Opoku-Agyemang as his running mate for the 2020 presidential elections.